 Obama to launch immigration push in Nevada next week

-WASHINGTON, Jan 25 (Reuters) - President Barack Obama plans to launch his second-term push for a U.S. immigration overhaul during a visit to Nevada next week in a bid to win congressional approval of a reform package this year, the White House said on Friday.
+WASHINGTON (Reuters) - President Barack Obama plans to launch his second-term push for a U.S. immigration overhaul during a visit to Nevada next week and will make it a high priority to win congressional approval of a reform package this year, the White House said on Friday.

-Obama, who met leaders of the Congressional Hispanic Caucus, plans to use a trip to Las Vegas on Tuesday to "redouble our efforts to make to make comprehensive immigration reform a reality," White House spokesman Jay Carney said.
+Obama, who met leaders of the Congressional Hispanic Caucus, intends to use his trip to Las Vegas on Tuesday to "redouble our efforts to make comprehensive immigration reform a reality," White House spokesman Jay Carney said.

-He said Obama's proposals would largely be based on a "blueprint" the president put forth in a policy speech he delivered on the border near El Paso, Texas, in 2011, but which never made it into legislation.
+He said Obama's proposals would be based on a "blueprint" the president put forth in a 2011 policy speech he delivered near the U.S.-Mexico border.
+The administration never put much effort into turning that plan, which included a controversial path to "earned" citizenship, into legislation.

-Immigration reform, an issue that was largely sidelined in Obama's first term, is part of an ambitious liberal agenda the president laid out in his second inaugural address on Monday.
+Immigration reform, largely sidelined by economic issues in Obama's first term, is part of an ambitious liberal agenda he laid out in his second inaugural address on Monday, which also includes gun control, gay rights and fighting climate change.

 The chances of a bipartisan agreement to revamp the U.S. immigration system are looking brighter despite the strong political passions that surround the issue.

-Obama wants a deal and so do Republicans in Congress, after having seen Hispanics vote overwhelmingly for the president and his fellow Democrats in the Nov.
-6 election.
-Republicans have alienated many Latinos with hardline rhetoric on how to deal with illegal immigration.
+Obama wants a deal and so do many Republicans in Congress, after having seen Hispanics vote overwhelmingly for the president and his fellow Democrats in the November 6 election.

 "We are encouraged by efforts under way in Congress to move forward on this issue, to address it in a bipartisan way," Carney told reporters.
 "It is certainly a top legislative priority for the president."